 - Paniolo Adventures at Ponoholo Ranch

-- Dahana Ranch (formally known as Nakoa Ranch).
+- 4d quarter horses (formally known as Dahana Ranch).

 Read more about all of the horseback riding tours on the Big Island on our website.

 Skydiving over the stunning Kohala coast is a unique experience.
 Big Island Gravity offers tours out of the Upolu Airport in Hāwī.

 Ziplining is a family friendly outdoor activity that allows you to soar through the lush rain forest canopy of the Big Island.
 Zip lines are built high above scenic areas and geological features such as ravines, jungles, meadows, and forests.
 A zipline tour lets you explore these surroundings as you soar through them at a height between ~30 and 200 ft above ground.

 Zipline tours in Kohala are organized by Kohala Zipline.
 You can find more about zipline tours with Kohala Zipline1 on our website, and/or click here to see all ziplining opportunities on the Big Island.

 8 lines, 6 sky bridges, and a rappel make this the only full canopy tour on Hawaii Island.
 Set within a towering forest on a private nature reserve, this aerial adventure is perfect for beginners and experts alike.
 Certified guides ensure safety and comfort and share their extensive knowledge of the area’s natural and cultural history.

 Free cancellation: up to 24 hours before tour

 Kayak Kohala Gulch (closed)